samiuljoy/samiuljoy.github.io/portfolio.md

 Android being based off of Linux kernel, gave me a huge advantage into exploring/getting to know the system better.
 My experience includes(but not limited to);

-* Gaining root shells on vulnerable armv7 devices using exploits that creates overflows on specific mediatek chipsets
+#.
+Gained root shells on vulnerable armv7 devices using exploits that creates overflows on specific mediatek chipsets

-* Dnscrypt proxy for secure DNSSEC requests to DNS services -> read [here](microblog/vpn_tether.html)
+#.
+Dnscrypt proxy for secure DNSSEC requests to DNS services -> read [here](microblog/vpn_tether.html)

-* Using shell scripts to emulate human-like browser navigation -> read [here](microblog/emulate.html)
+#.
+Shell scripts to emulate human-like browser navigation -> read [here](microblog/emulate.html)

 ### # Website Designing